Niteeshkumar07/SwiftReply/README.md

 ### 🎯 How to Run the Project

 ## 🚀 Start Spring Boot Backend
-    Open a terminal
+   - Open a terminal

-    Navigate to the backend directory:
+   - Navigate to the backend directory:
-    cd backend
+    `cd backend`

-    Start the backend:
+   -Start the backend:
-    ./mvnw spring-boot:run
+    `./mvnw spring-boot:run`

 ## 💻 Start React Frontend